Glencree

 Glencree (Gleann Crí from the older Gleann Criothach, which translates as Valley of the Shaking Bog) is a valley in the Wicklow Mountains in eastern Ireland.
 It is the third-closest valley in the mountains to Dublin city, the first being Glencullen and the second Glenasmole.
 The River Dargle flows down the valley, which rises to a height of about 400 metres (1,312 feet).
 The foot of the valley is the site of the village of Enniskerry.

-In mediaeval times it was heavily wooded and was a royal forest, apparently the only royal forest in Ireland.
+In medieval times it was heavily wooded and was a royal forest, apparently the only royal forest in Ireland.
 The trees seem to have mainly been oak.
-We have the name of at least one Royal Forester at Glencree, Sir Thomas Fitzadam, who was appointed in 1219.
+The name of at least one Royal Forester at Glencree is known, Sir Thomas Fitzadam, who was appointed in 1219.

 The barracks

 The top of the glen emerges onto the military road, constructed by the British Army in the early 19th century in order to hunt down the United Irishmen guerrillas, holding out in the mountains after the Irish Rebellion of 1798.
 A barracks was built just off the road in 1806.
 At the end of the Napoleonic Wars in 1815, the building was vacated by the British Army.

 In 1858 the barracks was converted into a reformatory school.
 St Kevin's Reformatory was operated by the Oblates of Mary Immaculate (OMI).
 For most of the year, the boys were housed in the rear building, which now stands derelict.
 On several occasions, boys attempted to escape back to Dublin.
 In 1878, a young student Shane Bodkin died from exposure on the Featherbeds after trying to leave the school.
 It closed in 1940.

 Under Operation Shamrock the Irish Red Cross and the French Sisters of Charity cared for German and Polish war orphans here from 1945 to 1950.

 The Glencree Centre for Peace and Reconciliation opened in 1975 to foster better relations between the two communities in Northern Ireland.
 Currently, they run a broad range of programmes bringing people from global conflict zones to the valley.
 There are programmes serving youth, women, ex-combatants, the churches, victims and political/economic leaders.
 Also, the centre provides training in mediation and conflict resolution, as well as hosting a summer school each year on a topic of relevance to the Irish conflict and society.
 Of late, they have begun broadening their reach to include actors from other global conflicts, most notably from the Middle East, Sri Lanka and Haiti.
 For many years, the centre ran a volunteer programme that invited adults from around the world to serve from two months to one year on programme and service work.
 On the site, there is a gift and coffee shop.